 - If you are accepted onto your course, part of the condition of your offer will be that you will commit to completing the full programme including the 315 hours placement

-- You will be expected to complete your 315 hours placement on non-college days – this can be flexible such as 1 or 2 days per week or block weeks during the holidays.
+- You will be expected to complete your 315 hours placement on non-college days – this can be flexible such as one or two days per week or block weeks during the holidays.

-If you want more information on industry placements, please contact the Work Placement Officer via email or phone on email@example.com or 01752 866825.
+If you want more information on industry placements, please contact the Work Experience & Placement Officer via e-mail or phone on email@example.com or 01752 856814.

 Yes – the College may be able to support you with travel costs.
 This will be considered on an individual basis, so speak to your Work Placement Officer before you agree to start the placement.